vmabuza/App-Sec/README.md

 This repo will cover the documentation of how I solve problems on OverTheWire wargames.

-Important Note Smart people attempt solving the problem first before checking the answer from somewhere else, so be smart if you want to be the best.
+Important Note: Smart people attempt solving the problem first before checking the answer from somewhere else, so be smart if you want to be the best.

 About Wargames: